paul-heyse/kgfoundry/docs/architecture/ARCHITECTURE_NARRATIVE.md

 	- [9.2 How to Add a New Search Signal to Hybrid Search](#92-how-to-add-a-new-search-signal-to-hybrid-search) – Search manager implementation, RRF fusion integration
 	- [9.3 How to Add a New Index Type to FAISS Manager](#93-how-to-add-a-new-index-type-to-faiss-manager) – Index type selection, training logic, search parameters, memory estimation
 	- [9.4 How to Add a New Configuration Key](#94-how-to-add-a-new-configuration-key) – AppConfig field, environment variable mapping, validation, documentation
+	- [9.5 How to Add a New HTTP Router](#95-how-to-add-a-new-http-router) – Router module creation, ApplicationContext dependency, admin gating, testing
-	- [9.5 How to Add a New Enrichment Step](#95-how-to-add-a-new-enrichment-step) – Enrichment function implementation, artifact writing, pipeline integration
+	- [9.6 How to Add a New Enrichment Step](#96-how-to-add-a-new-enrichment-step) – Enrichment function implementation, artifact writing, pipeline integration
 - [10.
 Testing & Quality Gates](#10-testing--quality-gates)
 	- [10.1 Test Types](#101-test-types) – Unit tests, integration tests, end-to-end/smoke tests, performance/benchmark tests
 	- [10.2 Rules for Writing Tests](#102-rules-for-writing-tests) – Real collaborators, no monkeypatching, real entry points, fixtures, parametrization